jp555989/spin_screen_model/README.md

 It's important to keep in mind this is only the 'body', you also need PCB boards specifically designed for this task.

-The 'propeller' size is flexible and therefore can be changed into a bigger one as to fit more LEDS.
+The 'propeller' size is flexible and therefore can be changed into a bigger one as to fit more LEDS, by default it's 18cm in length.

 ![spinscreen](https://github.com/user-attachments/assets/4c4cb178-ba65-4b65-ba1a-2e14073b370f)